‘We keep beating ourselves’: Zwane after Chiefs’ costly draw against Gallants

 Sports reporter

-Zwane and the Amakhosi fans who watched the 1-1 draw were left frustrated as they saw their side missing chance after chance soon after they'd taken an early lead through Ashley du Preez (sixth minute).
+Zwane and the Amakhosi fans who watched the 1-1 draw were left frustrated as they saw their side missing chance after chance soon after they had taken an early lead through Ashley du Preez (sixth minute).

 A mix-up between goalkeeper Brandon Petersen and Mozambican defender Edmilson Dove allowed Marumo striker Ranga Chivaviro to find an equaliser from an acute angle in the 36th minute.